-The monasteries and churches of Greece are a category in themselves in terms of the experience experienced by a visitor making the journey for this purpose.
-Others are next to the wave, others hung on the edge of a cliff and others so steep that even their approach is difficult.
-One of the most impressive monasteries in Greece in terms of its architecture is the Monastery of Kipina in the village of Kalarrites in Tzoumerka, Epirus.
-The images you encounter there awe you.
-I’m sure you haven’t seen anything like it not only in Greece but also on your trips abroad.
-A trip and a destination you’ll never forget.
+The monasteries and churches of Greece are a unique experience for visitors making the journey for this purpose.
+Some are located next to the sea, others are hung on the edge of a cliff and others are so steep that even their approach is difficult.
+The Monastery of Kipina in the village of Kalarrites in Tzoumerka, Epirus is considered one of the most impressive monasteries in Greece in terms of its architecture.
+The images you encounter there are awe-inspiring and unique not only in Greece but also on your trips abroad.
+It’s definitely a trip and a destination you’ll never forget.

 Kipina Monastery: The monastery that is wedged in the rock

-The Monastery of Kipina, considered a construction of the 13th century, is located near a very beautiful village of Epirus, the village of Kalarrites in Tzoumerka.
-As soon as you get there, you’ll see the impressive thing that’s going on with its construction.
-This special monastery is essentially wedged in a rock, on a steep slope.
-Underneath flows the Kalarrytikos river making the scenery even more idyllic.
+The Monastery of Kipina was built in the 13th century and is located near the beautiful village of Kalarrites in Tzoumerka.
+As soon as you arrive, you’ll see the impressive construction of the monastery which is wedged in a rock on a steep slope.
+The Kalarrytikos River flows underneath it making the scenery even more idyllic.

-The Holy Monastery of Kipina is definitely one of the most impressive monasteries of Epirus and Greece.
-The monastery is located near the village of Kalarrites in Tzoumerka, Epirus.
-And the spot that’s only been built by accident isn’t.
-During the Turkish occupation it was the hideout of the Greeks.
-You will see in the temple a wooden door that leads to the cave, that is to say to the place where the shelter was.
+The Holy Monastery of Kipina is one of the most impressive monasteries in Epirus and Greece.
+During the Turkish occupation, it was used as a hideout by the Greeks.
+You can see a wooden door in the temple that leads to the cave where the shelter was.

-Inside you can admire frescoes dating back toο the 17th century and it is the ideal spot for tranquility and tranquility.
-Every time we are there we feel far from the mundane and impressed with the technique that was used to build at this point.
+Inside the monastery, you can admire frescoes dating back to the 17th century and it is the ideal spot for tranquility and peace.
+Every time you are there you feel far from the mundane and you will be impressed by the technique that was used to be built this location.

-In addition to the area of prayer in the Monastery of Kipina there are also the cells of the monks divided into two levels.
-As well as the reception areas.
-In addition, there is also a seating area on the ground floor in addition to the catholic area.
-But where did the monastery of Kipinas get its name?
-There’s a prevailing version.
-She says her name is due to the gardens cultivated by the monks in a rocky and extremely difficult area.
+In addition to the area of prayer in the Monastery of Kipina, there are also the cells of the monks divided into two levels as well as the reception areas.
+There is also a seating area on the ground floor in addition to the main area.
+The name of the monastery is said to be due to the gardens cultivated by the monks in a rocky and extremely difficult area.

 How to get to Kipina Monastery

-Important: Do not forget before you reach the Monastery to ask the nearby café of the settlement for the key.
-Prepare for peace and leftover land in one of the most beautiful places in Epirus.
+Important note: Before you reach the Monastery of Kipina, it’s important to ask the nearby café of the settlement for the key.
+Once you’re there, you can prepare for peace and enjoy the beautiful scenery of Epirus.